Villenneuve-Loubet, near Nice- week one

 We've a miserable, wet day to look forward to tomorrow before things settle down for a number of hot sunny days, which will be enough for us to undertake our other visits and activities.

 On arriving in Nice centre The Chef acted as navigator using a tourist map we'd picked up from the campsite.
 Eventually we came across the store and I did manage to buy a replacement video camera.
-Unfortunately my Sony spare batteries won't fit it, neither will the mini DV tape cassettes, UV filter or wide angle lens, but we're back in business with a Panasonic HD camera using memory cards to record on to.
+Unfortunately my Sony spare batteries won't fit it, neither will the mini DV tape cassettes, UV filter or wide angle lens, but we're back in business with a basic Panasonic HD camera using memory cards to record on to.

 We wandered along to the Old Port area where we had our lunch the last time we were here, today though the restaurant was very busy, and our only seating choice was indoors with a small group of old French ladies who couldn't stop talking.
-Having waited a while to be served we upped and left.
+Having waited a long time to be served we upped and left.
 Wandering back towards the main centre we came across an American-style restaurant, not our cup of tea really but it was way past lunchtime and we were hot and tired.

-Whilst waiting for our burgers, fries and beers to arrive (€31/c£24 - who says crime doesn't pay), I noticed an electrical plug point nearby, after a quick word with the waiter I unplugged whatever it was attached to it and plugged in the camera for charging.
+Whilst waiting for our burgers, fries and beers to arrive (€31/c£24 - who says crime doesn't pay), I noticed an electrical plug point nearby, after a quick word with the waiter I unplugged whatever was attached to it and plugged in the camera for charging.
 This gave me a bit more life for a few shots.

 They do say not to go back to places, and I have to say that although Nice is a lovely place, it isn't at its best at the moment.
 There are one or two large civil engineering projects in town which make the place look ugly, add to this the two parks which produced mist and steam and water features for the public to walk amongst and enjoy were not working, possibly due to one of them currently having a stage and seating erected on it.
-Whilst I took a few pictures and video shots Rosina sat on a bench in the sunshine, where I joined her.
+Whilst I took a few pictures and video shots The Chef sat on a bench in the sunshine, where I joined her.
 Right in front of us were a young couple having a public argument, she was clearly annoyed with him.
-The Chef predicted they'd be going in different directions when they left, soon she was proved right, the end of another beautiful friendship.
+The Chef predicted they'd be going in different directions when they left, after a short time she was proved right, the end of another beautiful friendship.
 Soon afterwards four armed soldiers wearing battledress appeared and stood around observing what was going on.
 We joked that they must know something we don't and we could get caught up in crossfire between them and a group of men appearing in a Toyota 4x4 pickup truck wearing long-johns wrapped around their heads.
 But after about twenty minutes and a lot of posing for photographs they sauntered off.

 What I did notice from the window of the bus as we left town was a newsagent selling English newspapers.
 I could see the Daily Mail, Daily Telegraph and Sun.
 I didn't have time to read the headlines though I'm sure they will have been depressing.

 So on arrival back at the campsite we crashed in to our chairs outside and rested after what was a day of hard work rather than pleasure.
-We've a few trips planned next week including St Tropez, Menton, one stop on the train after Monaco, a day's bike hire, and a second visit to Antibes.
+We've a few trips planned next week including St Tropez, Menton, which is one stop on the train after Monaco, a day's bike hire, and a second visit to Antibes.

 Tonight's meal will just be a light sandwich or something as we're still feeling full from our artery-clogging lunch.